mw9k/magnum/README.md

 - Work in progress.
 Dead ends may occur, despite best efforts to backtrack / avoid loops.
 - Requires a modern browser.

-## Problem / To-fix:
-No way to directly fetch a user's best game via Chess.com public API, therefore downloads several Mb too much data per search (whole month of games).

-Hoping to think of an alternative, more efficient method.

 ## Current Algorithm Lacks Discernment...
 Essentially it works by finding the (approximately) best rated opponent that each user defeated, then